 Most people may not associate Volvo with performance, but the Swedish automaker has offered several notable sporty variants of its regular lineup in the past under the R performance range.
 The S60 R, for example, was introduced in 2003 and boasted a 300-horsepower turbocharged engine mated to a 6-speed manual transmission and Haldex all-wheel-drive system.

 Sadly, in 2007, the automaker decided to drop the brand and replace it with the lamer R-Design label the following year.
 R-Design is essentially a range of styling and accessories upgrades for Volvo’s cars.

 Part of the reason for the demise of the R performance range was the distorted image of Volvo as a performance brand.
-Unfortunately, the bulk of Volvo’s customers are not interested in performance cars and sports enthusiasts aren’t usually inclined to test-drive a Volvo when buying a car.
+Unfortunately, the bulk of Volvo’s customers are not interested in performance cars and sports enthusiasts aren’t usually inclined to test drive a Volvo when buying a car.

 Not surprisingly, Volvo sold less than a third of its R performance range of cars than it had hoped.

-Fast forward to today and Volvo is in the process of rejuvenating its lineup with fresh new models and has also dabbled with the idea of a true performance car, joining with Swedish motorsport firm Polestar to develop the one-off Performance Concept Prototype (PCP).
+Fast forward to today and Volvo is in the process of rejuvenating its lineup with fresh new models and has also dabbled with the idea of a true performance car, joining with Swedish motorsport firm Polestar to develop this one-off Performance Concept Prototype (PCP).

 The PCP vehicle is based on the Volvo C30 hatchback, a car that Polestar has raced with in various motorsports events, and it featured a 399-horsepower version of Volvo's turbocharged 2.5-liter T5 engine.